Algorithm Design: A Fairness-Accuracy Frontier: The Fairness-Accuracy Frontier

+In some applications, the designer may be able to explicitly condition the algorithm on group identity.\footnote{Use of such algorithms is illegal in certain contexts.
+For example, the Equal Opportunity Act prohibits (among other things) lending decisions that condition explicitly on race or gender.} That is, the designer's choice set may be all pairs of algorithms $(a_r,a_b)\in \mathcal{A} = \mathcal{A}_r \times \mathcal{A}_b$, where the algorithm $a_g \in \mathcal{A}_g$ is applied for members of group $g$.
+(As before, we permit randomizations over pairs of this form.)
+When there are no constraints on the algorithm, i.e. $\mathcal{A}=\overline{\mathcal{A}}$, then it is equivalent to assume that group identity is included as a covariate in $X$.
+In this case, the feasible set and fairness-accuracy frontier simplify as follows.

-\begin{proposition} Suppose $X$ reveals $G$.
-Then the feasible set $\mathcal{E}_X$ is a rectangle whose sides are parallel to the axes, and the fairness-accuracy frontier $\mathcal{F}_X$ is the line segment from $r_X=b_X$ to $f_{X}$. \end{proposition}
+\begin{proposition} Suppose the algorithm can be conditioned on group identity.
+Then $\mathcal{E}_X$ is a rectangle whose sides are parallel to the axes, and $\mathcal{F}_X$ is the line from $r_X=b_X$ to $f_{X}$. \end{proposition}

-An example of such a feasible set and fairness-accuracy frontier are depicted in Figure \ref{fig:ParetoSetGX}.
+Figure \ref{fig:ParetoSetGX} depicts such a feasible set and fairness-accuracy frontier.
 One endpoint, the Utilitarian-optimal point labeled $r_X = b_X$, gives both groups their minimal feasible error.
-The other endpoint, the Egalitarian-optimal $f_{X}$, maximizes fairness.
-Everywhere along the fairness-accuracy frontier $\mathcal{F}_X$, the worse-off (higher error) group receives its minimal feasible error, so every point on the frontier is optimal for a Rawlsian designer.
-It is straightforward to see from this result that if we consider augmenting any covariate vector $X$ to include $G$, the error for the group that was ``worse-off" under $X$ (i.e., had the higher error) must reduce regardless of which FA preference the designer holds.
+The other endpoint, the Egalitarian-optimal point $f_{X}$, maximizes fairness.
+Everywhere along the fairness-accuracy frontier $\mathcal{F}_X$, the worse-off (higher error) group receives its minimal feasible error.
+Thus when group-specific algorithms are permitted, the fairness-accuracy tradeoff simply becomes a tradeoff between fairness and the welfare of the advantaged group (i.e., the group that the covariate vector is skewed towards).
+It is also straightforward to see from this result that the error for the disadvantaged group under $X$ must decrease regardless of which FA preference the designer holds.

-Another interesting class of covariate vectors (nesting the previous one) are those that satisfy the following conditional independence property. \begin{definition} Say that $X$ \textit{induces conditional independence} if $G\indep Y\mid X$. \end{definition} A covariate vector that satisfies this property contains all of the information in group identity that is relevant for predicting $Y$, so that once $X$ is observed then there is no additional predictive value to knowing a subject's group identity.\footnote{This kind of conditional independence appears for example when the coefficient on group identity is zero in a regression of $Y$ on observables, e.g. \citet{LudwigMullainathan} find that race ($G$) is not predictive of a criminal's risk ($Y$) conditional on arrest $(X)$ in their data.} \begin{proposition} Suppose $X$ induces conditional independence.
-Then $\mathcal{F}_X$ is that part of the lower boundary of the feasible set $\mathcal{E}_X$ from the point $b_{X}=r_{X}$ to the point $f_{X}$. \end{proposition}
+When the joint distribution $\mathbb{P}$ relating $(X,Y,G)$ satisfies certain independence properties, the FA frontier again simplifies.
+Specifically, under the assumptions of our previous Examples \ref{ex:SI} and \ref{ex:CI} we obtain the following result.